thanhtranarch/GMA-Tools/README.md

 # GMA Tools with pyRevit framework REVIT API
-This repository contains the source code for GMA Tools.
-This code is based on and developed from pyRevit and the REVIT API
+GMA Tools is built based on PyRevit and the Revit API, designed to streamline and automate repetitive tasks for US projects.